llq1999/ps2asciikeyboard/README.md

 Send the codes like an ASCII keyboard.

-So you can copy and paste to Apple I or Apple II/II+ .
+So you can copy and paste program to Apple I or Apple II/II+ .

 Add ps2 keyboard support.